upstream-se/guidebook-draft/docs/motivation/problem-space.md

 From a broader perspective, software systems are best understood as **socio-technical systems**, in which technical components and social elements co-evolve.
 Research in socio-technical systems emphasizes that technical change and organizational change are interdependent, and that attempts to address one in isolation are often insufficient ([Baxter & Sommerville, 2011](../resources/bibliography.md#baxter-sommerville-2011)).

 Recognizing the organizational and social context of software systems does not imply prescribing organizational structures or management practices.
 Rather, it establishes that software systems are embedded in human and institutional settings that shape their lifecycle, constraints, and evolution.
 This embeddedness is a fundamental characteristic of the problem space addressed by the Upstream Software Engineering discipline.

+Within these organizational and social contexts, software systems are rarely shaped by a single, stable group, but instead by a succession of actors and providers over time.

 ## Multiplicity of Actors and Providers